santerihukari/santerihukari.github.io/cv.markdown

 - Managed the construction of a bouldering area in *Bommari* (bomb shelter, Hervanta campus)
 - Home device control system using ESP8266 microcontrollers, relay boards, microphone input, Raspberry Pi, and Telegram / web interfaces
-- Elementary CAD kernel implemented in Kotlin for a mobile app generating customizable STL models for 3D printing
+- Elementary CAD kernel in Kotlin implementing a **boundary representation (B-rep)** for parametric STL generation; **planned WebAssembly (Wasm) port for browser-based execution**
 - [Tindeq Progressor](https://tindeq.com/product/progressor/)–like load cell data logger for finger strength testing and dynamic load measurement (e.g., mid-lift forces at different phases), using an HX711 ADC and a 100 kg S-type load cell; operated via Raspberry Pi/ESP8266 and logging measurement data to a database for multi-device analysis
 - Personal website built with GitHub Pages and Jekyll; custom gallery with thumbnail/medium image pipeline and external file delivery via Google Drive; ongoing iterative development with regular feature additions
 - **Kaggle forecasting competition — [Hull Tactical: Market Prediction](https://www.kaggle.com/competitions/hull-tactical-market-prediction)**:
-  Stability-focused, leak-free ensemble model for market exposure control; **ranked 26 / 3,677 teams (top 0.7%) on the live leaderboard as of Feb 2026**, with submissions closed and evaluation continuing on realized market data.
+  Stability-focused, leak-free ensemble model for market exposure control; **ranked 26 / 3,677 teams (top 0.7%) on the live leaderboard as of Feb 2026**, with submissions closed and evaluation continuing on realized market data

 ---